 Most chicken losses occur at night when raccoons, skunks, opossums, owls, mink, and weasels are most likely to prowl.

-The best defense against night shift chicken snatchers is a sturdy tight coop.
+The best defense against night shift chicken predators is a sturdy tight coop.
 Chickens come inside at dusk and are almost comatose when sleeping.
 Once they get inside predators can easily pluck a plump hen off the roost.

 The solution is making entry nearly impossible.
 That can be easier said than done, since a mink can ooze through a one-inch diameter hole while weasels can fit through even smaller cracks.

 Some ways to keep predators out of the coop include:

 - At dusk and when you plan to be away until after dark, close and securely latch all doors, especially the pop hole door.

 - Cover all windows with sturdy wire mesh.
 Raccoons can tear through hexagonal chicken wire, so stronger wire is essential.
 One half inch square hardware cloth thwarts raccoons and even keeps mink out.